0xf11n/0xf11n.github.io/wu/snortchallenges1.md

    * -> tracker2.torrentbox.com

 ### Task 6 - fix issues with local.rules files
-1. 16: missing space between last 'any' and '('
+1. missing space between last 'any' and '('
+   * -> 16
-2. 68: 'port value missing in rule', must be 'icmp any any' instead of 'icmp any'
+2. 'port value missing in rule', must be 'icmp any any' instead of 'icmp any'
+   * -> 68
-3. 87: double sid
+3. double sid
+   * -> 87
-4. 90: missing ';' after msg and double sid
+4. missing ';' after msg and double sid
+   * -> 90
-5. 155: rule direction '<-' not allowed, missing ';' after msg and 'sid;' instead of 'sid:'
+5. rule direction '<-' not allowed, missing ';' after msg and 'sid;' instead of 'sid:'
+   * -> 155
-6. 2: missing 'nocase;' after content
+6. missing 'nocase;' after content
+   * -> 2
-7. msg: rule is looking for '.html', but is missing a message block
+7. rule is looking for '.html', but is missing a message block
+   * -> msg